 The applicant's viability appraisal made provision for contributions covering all requested Kent County Council (KCC) obligations towards Secondary Education (covering provision of new secondary school project and land), Community learning, youth, libraries, social care and waste, which totalled £2,940,269.
 An identified additional cost for a contribution requested for Healthcare provision of £388,800 from the development was included in the appraisal by the Council's viability consultants.
 In addition, a request for a contribution toward Special Education Needs and Disability schools totalling £435,453.72 has been received from KCC.
 The policy required mitigation toward increased recreational pressure at designated sites (the Strategic Access Monitoring and Mitigation plan) totalling £157,500 was not included in the assessment (required by Policy SP29), nor was any provision for an off-site contribution to the Thanet inner circuit.
-The inclusion of these contributions would further decrease the viability of the development, and the inclusion of all planning obligations discussed in the following section.
+The inclusion of all planning obligations discussed in the following section.